 Facts about Narcissistic Personality Disorder

-There are multiple traits that allow mental health professionals to identify narcissism, and when those traits manifest on a daily basis and cause significant life disruptions narcissistic personality disorder (NPD) may be diagnosed.
+There are multiple qualities that allow mental health professionals to identify narcissism, and when those characteristics manifest on a daily basis and cause significant life disruptions narcissistic personality disorder (NPD) may be diagnosed.

 People with NPD usually experience a host of life complications as a result of their personality distortions.
 These include troubled and chaotic interpersonal relationships, turbulent work and/or educational histories, financial difficulties, encounters with the legal system, and co-occurring mental health or substance abuse conditions.

 According to statistics obtained during the 2004-2005 Wave 2 National Epidemiologic Survey on Alcohol and Related Conditions (NESARC II):

 - 2 percent of American adults suffer from narcissistic personality disorder.